mbosselmann/digital-spring-greeting-card/README.md

 # 🌸 Digital Spring: Embracing New Beginnings 🌸

 Welcome to this digital greeting card project! 🎉
-We will learn together how to create a greeting card with HTML and CSS (a little bit of JavaScript). 🌼
+We will learn together how to create a greeting card with HTML and CSS. 🌼

 ## What do we want to achieve?